Applying for registration as an International Medical Graduate

-In some circumstances you may be able to provide alternative evidence of your English language capability.
-Please refer to our English language requirements guidance for further information.
+Sometimes we will accept other evidence of your English language capability.
+Please see our English language requirements guidance for more information.

 Certificates of Good Standing

-You will need to provide a Certificate of Good Standing (CGS) from each of the medical regulatory authorities that you have listed.
+You will need to give us a Certificate of Good Standing (CGS) from each of the medical regulatory authorities that you have listed.

-Certificates of Good Standing can take some time to arrive, please ensure you have all CGS before you apply for registration with a licence to practise.
+Certificates of Good Standing can take some time to arrive, please make sure you have all CGS before you apply.

 You can find more information on CGS in our application guidance.